 - Allow the scones to cool for at least 10 minutes before loading them up with your toppings.

 - To make the whip cream, scoop out the cream from the coconut milk can into a medium-sized bowl.
 Beat the cream with an electric mixer or stand mixer until peaks form.
 Then, pour in the vanilla extract and sweetener of your choice.

 - Once it has reached your desired consistency, stir in the ginger powder.

 - Now, it's time to make these scones into Scone-Wiches!
 Spread a little bit of your favorite jam, butter or BOTH onto the scones and a nice, thick layer of the ginger whip cream.
 Top this off with another scone, making a SCONE-WICH!
 Yes!

-Store in the refrigerator in an air-tight container for 2-3 days.
+I would store them in the refrigerator in an air-tight container.
+They should only last 2-3 days.

 Hi!
 I’m Monica – recipe developer, matcha addict and lover of all things chocolate, kombucha and any & all puns.
 I am also the blogger, real food lover, & bonafide hustler behind the blog ‘The Movement Menu.’
 I’m so excited to welcome you to my happy space, where my appreciation of creative recipes and healthy & mindful eats come together to inspire you to live a healthy, balanced life.